Kraftsportsklubben-av-1967/kk67-backend/README.md

 # KK-67 Backend

-IThe KK-67 backend is a simple Python REST API developed with _Flask_.
+The KK-67 backend is a simple Python REST API developed with _Flask_.
 It was made due to our ISP only using the Python runetime at the current billing plan...

 Its purpose is to fetch data from the Facebook Graph API.
 Allowing the kk67-frontend to display data from KK-67's facebook and instagram profiles such as various posts.